System Design Space

 Senior

-The candidate can lead the full conversation end to end, keep priorities visible, and justify engineering choices without external control.
+The candidate leads the full conversation end to end: keeps priorities visible and justifies engineering choices without external control.

 Typical signs